solarmonitor/solarmonitorphp/README.md

 This repository contains the php, js, and other files used for SolarMonitor.org

 <b>Welcome</b><br>
 Welcome to the SolarMonitor ReadMe!
 You'll find here the documentation on the website architecture and hosting specifics.
 The SolarMonitor website and archive is currently hosted on a virtual machine (VM) at the Dublin institute for Advanced Studies (DIAS).
-The contact point for any issues regarding this machine is Jean Francois Bucas at jef@dias.ie

 <b>Work with git to improve/test SolarMonitor</b><br>
 Firstly, you need to 'fork' the main Solar Monitor repository on Github - this is done in the internet browser.
 This creates your own personal repository that you can edit and experiment with.
 At the moment your fork exists online, but you probably want bring it to your local machine.
 To do so, you need to 'clone' your fork by opening a terminal on your local machine and entering: